 Conclusion: Based on our findings, we presume that the wound healing potency of toluene fraction was greater on wound contraction, inhibition of microbial count, increased hydroxyproline level, total protein concentration and tensile strength supports the potential for use of toluene fraction of Cucumis melo ethanolic extract as an adjuvant in the treatment of wound healing.

-Arvind Kumar Srivastava, Alok Mukerjee, PW Ramteke, Himanshu Pandey and Shanti Bhushan Mishra.
+Arvind Kumar Srivastava, Alok Mukerjee, PW Ramteke, Himanshu Pandey, Shanti Bhushan Mishra.
 Evaluation of wound healing activity of ethanolic extract and its fraction from Cucumis melo var momordica Duthie and Fuller.
-Journal of Medicinal Plants Studies.
-2018; 6(1): 225-228.
+J Med Plants Stud 2018;6(1):225-228.